sean-porras/Apocrypha/documentation.md

 The Apocrypha cipher takes a message and a key given by the user and proceeds to encrypt the message with the key by iteratively changing the key as it encrypts.

+NOTE: For the best reading experience and to correctly view this document as intended, please view in an IntelliJ IDE or other Markdown viewer which displays similarly.
+There should be no random `#`s at the beginning of lines as appears on GitHub.

 ----